-For this year's competition, the strategy will mainly be focused on single player soccer behaviors as the platform is not mature enough to implement a team wide strategy yet.
-Intra-robot communication will be investigated should time allow before the competition.
+For this year's competition, the strategy will mainly be focused on multi-player cooperative soccer behaviors as the basic platform is stable from last year.
+Intra-robot strategic planning will be pursued.

 Please list contributions your team has made to RoboCup